MalinYamato/machine_learning_on_bigdata/README.md

 ## Comming up version 2
 ### Purpose
-To emulate a cluster with haivng services run in docker on a virtual machine VM with its own ip address.
+To emulate the Hadoop/Spark/Kafka cluster haivng services run in docker on a virtual machine VM with its own ip address.
 This will make it easeir to add datanode and worker nodes locally or on physical machine by cloing a virtual machine node and deployu it there.

 <img src="https://github.com/MalinYamato/machine_learning_on_bigdata/blob/main/MLBD.png" width="80%">